Section 199A Qualified Business Income Tax Deduction

 Section 199A deduction also known as the Qualified Business Income deduction arises from the Tax Cuts & Jobs Act of 2017.
 This is a significant tax break for small business owners but there are rules and limits of course.

-However, it appears that Section 199A Qualified Business Income deduction is a deduction from gross income on Line 9 on Page 2 of the new Form 1040.
+Section 199A Qualified Business Income deduction is a deduction from gross income on Line 10 on Page 1 of the new 2019 Form 1040.

 It would appear that the new Form 1040 is way more complicated than it needs to be.
 In the interest of “postcard” tax returns, the IRS has made it more complicated.
 Why not simply have a three-page Form 1040?
 Many states have four or even five pages.
 We digress…